ethan2github/ddsource/content/en/resources/regulatory/_index.md

 +++
-title = "Decarb Policy and Regulatioins"
+title = "Decarb Policy and Regulations"
 +++

 # Stay up-to-date in the rapidly changing world with regulatory updates